rgm/hello-lagrangian/hello-lagrangian.md

     #import <Lagrangian/Lagrangian.h>

-You can either build your own framework from the Lagrangian [source][lagrangian] and copy it into the project folder, or pull a prebuilt one from the project repo:
+You can either build your own framework from the L3 [source][lagrangian] and copy it into the project folder, or pull a prebuilt one from the project repo:

     $ curl -O https://github.com/rgm/hello-lagrangian/raw/master/Lagrangian.tgz && tar zxf Lagrangian.tgz